ferronrsmith/datespy/README.md

 ```javascript
 clock.$restoreDate();
 ```
-Restore the faked methods.
+Restore the faked methods and the global date object.
 Call in e.g. tearDown.

 Build Status